Publication Ethics

 Data sharing and reproducibility

 Research data refers to units of information collected, observed, generated, or created to validate original research findings.
-Where applicable and subject to ethical and legal considerations, authors expected to openly share, cite, and link to their research data.
+Where applicable and subject to ethical and legal considerations, authors are expected to openly share, cite, and link to their research data.

 Ethical oversight